tencent cloud

 Note:

-In the configuration template, custom API information is stored in a JSON file.
+In the configuration template, the configuration information of the custom API is placed in a JSON file.

-The extApi field in the outer layer of the JSON file holds an array of custom APIs.
-Each object within extApi represents the configuration of a custom API.
+The outer extApi field in the JSON file is used to store an array of custom APIs, where each object represents the configuration information for a custom API.

-Each custom API configuration must include the following three key attributes:
+Each custom API configuration must include the following three key keywords:

 name: The event name of the custom API, which must match the event name defined by @JsEvent.

-sync: Indicates whether the call is synchronous and should be consistent with the return method in the "Creating API" example.
+sync: Indicates whether the call is synchronous and should be consistent with the return method in the "Create API" example.

 Template: